 As you contemplate the task in front of you, you may be wondering what composing an essay has to do with entering the field of medicine.
+Many of were surprised to learn that medical school personal statements are so valued by med schools.
 The two things are more closely related than you think.
 A compelling personal statement demonstrates your written communication skills and highlights your accomplishments, passions, and aspirations.
 The ability to communicate a complex idea in a short space is an important skill as a physician.
 You should demonstrate your communication skills by writing a concise and meaningful statement that illustrates your best attributes.
 Leaving a lasting impression on your reader is what will lead to interview invitations.

 Brainstorming Ideas for the Medical School Personal Statement

 You want to give yourself as much time as possible to write your statement.
 Do not think you can do this in an evening or even in a week.
 Some statements take months.
 My best statement took almost a year to get right.
 Allow yourself time and start early to avoid added stress.
 Think of the ideas you want to include and brainstorm possible ways to highlight these ideas.
 Ask your friends for ideas or even brainstorm your ideas with people you trust.
 Get some feedback early to make sure you are headed in the right direction.